What are autoantibodies?

-Autoantibodies are antibodies (immune proteins) that mistakenly target and damage specific tissues or organs of the body.
-One or more autoantibodies may be produced by a person's immune system when it fails to distinguish between "self" and "non-self" proteins.
+Autoantibodies are antibodies (immune proteins) that mistakenly target and react with a person's own tissues or organs.
+One or more autoantibodies may be produced by a person's immune system when it fails to distinguish between "self" and "non-self."

 Usually the immune system is able to discriminate between foreign substances ("non-self") and the body’s own cells ("self").
-It produces antibodies only when it perceives that what it has been exposed to is a threat ("non-self"), such as bacteria or viruses.
-However, when the immune system ceases to recognize one or more of the body's normal constituents as "self," it may produce autoantibodies that attack its own cells, tissues, and/or organs.
+It produces antibodies only when it perceives that it has been exposed to a threat ("non-self"), such as bacteria or viruses.
+However, when the immune system ceases to recognize one or more of the body's normal constituents as "self," it may produce autoantibodies that react with its own cells, tissues, and/or organs.
 This may cause inflammation, damage, and/or dysfunction of organs or systems, leading to signs and symptoms of autoimmune disorders.

-Disorders due to systemic autoantibodies, which affect multiple organs or systems, can be much more difficult to diagnose.
-The signs and symptoms they cause are relatively common and may include: arthritis-type joint pain, fatigue, fever, rashes, cold or allergy-type symptoms, weight loss, and muscular weakness.
-Additional complications may include vasculitis and anemia.
+- Disorders due to systemic autoantibodies, which affect multiple organs or systems, can be much more difficult to diagnose.
+The signs and symptoms they cause are relatively non-specific and may include arthritis-type joint pain, fatigue, fever, rashes, cold or allergy-type symptoms, weight loss, and muscular weakness.
+Some people may develop vasculitis or anemia.
 Signs and symptoms will vary from person to person and they can vary over time, tapering off and then flaring up unexpectedly.
 To complicate the situation, some people may have more than one autoantibody or even more than one autoimmune disorder.
 There are also people who have an autoimmune disorder without a detectable level of an autoantibody.
 These circumstances can make it difficult to identify the prime cause and arrive at a diagnosis.